Jdka1/HandWaveHMI/README.md

 # Hand-Gesture-Computer-Interface

-An interface for interacting with your computer using hand gestures.
+An interface for interacting with your computer using hand gestures 💻

 This project was built using tensorflow for object detection to classify gestures, and pyautogui for mapping the gestures to keyboard and mouse actions.